reef-technologies/handbook/README.md

 ### Encryption

-All data related to the company and clients must be either stored in the cloud (Google Drive/Docs/Sheets in the company domain) or on encrypted media (encrypted volume or drive), unless the data in question is worthless or public.
+All data associated with the company and its clients must either be stored in the cloud (Google Drive/Docs/Sheets within the company domain) or on encrypted media (encrypted volume or drive).
+This does not apply to data deemed valueless or classified as public.

-EDIT: We are getting a lot of questions about who this applies to, so let's make it clear: everyone except:
+For clarity, the requirement for encryption is universal, with the following exceptions:

-- software developers in the first phase of the trial period (where they work on fake/mock data)
+- Software developers in the first phase of the trial period, working exclusively on mock data.
-- software developers who work exclusively on open-source projects (that only happened twice, though)
+- Software developers committed solely to open-source projects, an infrequent occurrence.

-So all staff, including virtual assistants, must have encrypted devices.
+All staff, including virtual assistants, are required to utilize encrypted devices.
+While this may seem challenging at first, setting up encryption has been made straightforward.
+Our recommended method is Full Disk Encryption (FDE), which offers comprehensive protection by encrypting the entire disk.
+FDE can be implemented during the native OS installation or with a virtual OS installation.
+Tools for achieving FDE on various systems are as follows:

-Now that might sound scary, but these days setting up encryption is not that hard - in fact, instructions are provided in this document.
+- Windows: BitLocker, when used with a Trusted Platform Module (TPM), provides inbuilt FDE.

-Typically, source code is inside a virtual machine which has its image stored on an encrypted volume, but dual boot with full disk encryption is also allowed.
+- MacOS: FileVault 2, Apple's inbuilt disk encryption program, utilizes XTS-AES-128 encryption with a 256-bit key to prevent unauthorized access to the startup disk.
-This practice prevents potential data leaks, i.e., if your computer gets stolen.
+- Linux: Linux Unified Key Setup (LUKS) is the standard for Linux disk encryption.
+The `cryptsetup` utility can create and manage LUKS-encrypted volumes.
+LUKS can also be used with Logical Volume Management (LVM) for a more flexible approach to encrypted volumes.

-You should already have an email account in the reef.pl domain.
+In situations where FDE is not possible or practical, VeraCrypt is our preferred tool for encrypting individual files, folders, or volumes.
+It offers a high level of security and can be used for creating encrypted file containers or encrypting non-system partitions and drives.
+A simple tutorial on VeraCrypt can be found at [VeraCrypt Tutorial](https://github.com/reef-technologies/handbook/blob/master/docs/VeraCrypt.md).

-If you qualify for encryption, only ever use this email address (and the associated accounts) on a secure environment (VM/dual boot) - this way, your private and work accounts will never mix access or customer data.
+We favor FDE because it enables secure storage of Docker images, which may contain client code, outside of your home directory.
+However, note that on Linux systems, the boot partition may not always be encrypted, but this is considered acceptable.

-Docker containers containing client code won't be reachable from the system you use privately.
+You should already have an email account within the reef.pl domain.
+If you qualify for encryption, you should only use this email address (and related accounts) within a secure environment (VM/dual boot).
+By doing so, you ensure that your private and work accounts do not intermingle access or customer data.
+Furthermore, Docker containers housing client code will not be accessible from your privately used system.

 ### 2FA